Mother 3 fan translation: Development

 The team reported that "the highest levels" of Nintendo of America knew about their project, though they did not intervene.
-In February 2007, Nintendo of America president Reggie Fils-Aime said that he had heard about the translation project.
+In February 2007, Nintendo of America president Reggie Fils-Aimé said that he had heard about the translation project.
 Young said that their localization team transparently stated that they would curb the project if the company were to make an announcement about the future of the game.
 Though the team acknowledged that the legality of the localization was unclear, Young said that it would not be reasonable to call the fan translation "impetuous or unfair".
 The team added that they were against software piracy.
 They directed others to import the game from Japan or otherwise purchase official merchandise when the game left publication, with the ultimate aim to help the franchise.
 Tomato received encouragement from a Square Enix employee who anticipated the translation.
-At the end of the project, the team said that the fan translation would lead to more protection against fan translations rather than more encouragement, so as to maximize the underserved audience.
+At the end of the project, the team said that the fan translation might lead to more protections preventing fan translations rather than more encouragement, so as to maximize the underserved audience created by lack of a localization.
 Tomato said that he was unable to appreciate his work since it was so familiar to him, with every original and translated line memorized.
 He expected that would change in five years.
 The project gave Tomato a greater respect for the craft of writing.

 Release

 The localization patch was finished in October 2008.
-Though Tomato predicted the game to have "a couple dozen thousand downloads total", it was downloaded more than 100,000 times in its first week, not including downloads from other locations.
+Though Tomato predicted the game would have "a couple dozen thousand downloads total", it was downloaded more than 100,000 times in its first week, not including downloads from other locations.
 The patch requires a ROM image file of the game to be used.
 Along with the translation, the team announced the Mother 3 Handbook, an English player's guide for the game that had been in development since June 2008.
 Wired reported the full-color, 200-page player's guide to be akin to a professional strategy guide, with quality "on par with ...
 Prima Games and BradyGames".
 Tomato released updated versions of the patch in 2009, 2014 and 2021.
 The patch is undergoing translation into languages including French, Italian, and Spanish, with translation tools released in 2014.

 Reception

-Frank Caron of Ars Technica wrote that the "massive undertaking ... stands as a massive success" and that the fan translation realized the dreams of many gamers including his own.
+Frank Caron of Ars Technica wrote that the "massive undertaking ... stands as a massive success" and that the fan translation realized the dreams of many gamers including himself.
 He added that "one cannot even begin to fathom" why Nintendo would not release their own English localization.
 Kotaku's Mike Fahey wrote that the translators were wrong to suggest purchasing official merchandise where players were unable to find an import copy.
 The Verge cited the two-year fan translation of Mother 3 as proof of the fanbase's dedication.